FedTracker: Furnishing Ownership Verification and Traceability for Federated Learning Model

 \subsection{Federated Learning}

 Federated Learning (FL)~\cite{mcmahan2017communication} is a distributed machine learning paradigm that trains a Deep Learning model across multiple participants holding local data samples.
 In FL, intermediate results such as gradients rather than sensitive data are shared between data owners.
-This approach can protect the privacy and security of the data owner, while enabling collaborative learning among different parties.
+This approach can protect the privacy and security of the data owner while enabling collaborative learning among different parties.

 Client-Server FL is the most popular FL paradigm in practice.
-In the Client-Server FL~\cite{yang2019federatedlearning, fereidooni2021safelearn}, there are two different parties involved: Clients and Server.
+In the Client-Server FL~\cite{yang2019federatedlearning, fereidooni2021safelearn}, there are two different parties involved: Client and Server.
 Clients $C=\{c_i\}_{i=1}^K$ are the data owners in FL who hold a bunch of personal data. $K$ is the number of Clients.
-And Server is responsible for collecting the intermediate local gradients $L=\{g_i\}_{i=1}^K$ from Clients and aggregating them into a global model $M_g$.
+The server is responsible for collecting the intermediate local gradients $L=\{g_i\}_{i=1}^K$ from Clients and aggregating them into a global model $M_g$.

-In each iteration $t$, Clients and Server do \begin{enumerate} \item Clients get the global model $M^{t-1}_g$ of the $t-1$ round from Server.
-We use the superscript $t-1$ to mark the iteration number and the subscript represents the number of clients or the global model (the subscript is $g$). \item Each Client $c_i$ copy the global model onto its local model $M_i^{t-1} \leftarrow M_g^{t-1}$, and then utilizes its private dataset $D_i$ to train the local model $M^{t-1}_i$ for several epochs.
-For a given loss function $\mathcal{L}$, the local gradients $g_i^t$ can be calculated using the following equation.
+In each iteration $t$, Clients and Server do \begin{enumerate} \item The Clients get the global model $M^{t-1}_g$ of the $t-1$ iteration from the Server.
+We use the superscript $t-1$ to mark the iteration number and the subscript represents the number of Clients or the global model (the subscript is denoted as $g$). \item Each Client $c_i$ copy the global model onto its local model $M_i^{t-1} \leftarrow M_g^{t-1}$, and then utilizes its private dataset $D_i$ to train the local model $M^{t-1}_i$ for several epochs.
+For a given loss function $\mathcal{L}(\cdot)$, the local gradients $g_i^t$ can be calculated using the following equation.

 Then, the Clients apply gradient descent to update the model to $M_i^t$.